j-tirelli/Fume-games/README.md

 ## Usage
 > After installation, use npm start to run the server.
->

 ## Scripts
-> From within the root folder:
+From within the root folder:
-> npm run installAll - Install all dependencies in their local folders.
+- npm run installAll - Install all dependencies in their local folders.
-> npm run initialize - Create Database and tables and seed with fake data. (drops database if exists)
+- npm run initialize - Create Database and tables and seed with fake data.
-> npm run clearDB - Remove all data and delete database.
+- npm run clearDB - Remove all data and delete database.
-> npm run build - run webpack to create a bundle.js file.
+- npm run build - run webpack to create a bundle.js file.

 ## Requirements